prestonconnors/exercise_routine_video_editor/README.md

 ## Workflow: How to Create a Video

-Follow these steps to create your final video.

 ### Step 1: Configure Your Style

-Open `config.yaml` and edit the settings to match your desired visual style.
-This is where you set fonts, colors, sizes, video resolution, and more.
-You generally only need to do this once.
+Open `config.yaml` and edit the settings.
+This is where you set everything: fonts, colors, sizes, video resolution, overlay positions, and the path to your color grading LUT.
+You generally only need to do this once per visual style.

 ### Step 2: Define Your Routine